 So I set a few aside for recipe creation and quickly hid a few in the back of the crisper drawer.
 My lunchbox was quite happy I did too.

-Those beauties really were a highlight of lunch while they lasted!
+Those beauties really were a highlight while they lasted.
+The buttery brown sugar and oat filling really compliments the juicy apples.

 After all they are a classic for a reason.
 The results were amazing!
 The apples were fork tender, but not mushy.